-According to the Guide for the Care and Use of Laboratory Animals , animal care and use protocols must contain "Justification of the species and number of animals requested.
+According to the Guide for the Care and Use of Laboratory Animals, Eighth Edition , animal care and use protocols must contain "Justification of the species and number of animals requested.
 Whenever possible, the number of animals requested should be justified statistically."
 This is somewhat in contrast to PHS policy which states "identification of the species and the approximate number of animals to be used."

 This difference seems to be a significant point of confusion for people submitting a protocol.
 Now that this institution is AAALAC accredited and AAALAC follows the principles of the "Guide", that's what we follow.
 The committee often gets the argument, "This is research.........we don't know how many animals we're going to need until we do the experiments."
 Unfortunately, this is not really an acceptable answer.
 There are several intentions underlying this requirement which I will try to outline: